RichardKnop/machinery/README.md

 `OnSuccess` defines tasks which will be called after the task has executed successfully.
 It is a slice of task signature structs.

 `OnError` defines tasks which will be called after the task execution fails.
-The first argument passed to error callbacks will be the error returned from the failed task.
+The first argument passed to error callbacks will be the error string returned from the failed task.

 `ChordCallback` is used to create a callback to a group of tasks.